kamccallum/SportsLiabilityGuide/primaryLaw/civil.md

 Plaintiff was a scorekeeper who suffered a head injury from a foul ball.
 She brought a claim against the defendant under the *Occupiers Liability Act*, as she would have been out of harm's way in the dugout if it hadn't been flooded.
 Plaintiff alleged that the defendent did not fulfill it's duty to provide a safe place for scorekeeping activities.
 The British Columbia Supreme Court ruled that the defendent did not breach standard of care, as the association had erected protective fencing.

+> *Cox v.
+Miller*, 2024 BCCA 3 (CanLII), [https://canlii.ca/t/k229k](https://canlii.ca/t/k229k)
+{: .resource }

+A slide tackle in a recreational soccer league was deemed dangerous and outside the realm of expected conduct.
+The tackler was held liable for injuries, and this decision was affirmed by the British Columbia Court of Appeal.

+> **History**: *Miller v Cox*, 2023 BCSC 349 (CanLII), [https://canlii.ca/t/jw1v8](https://canlii.ca/t/jw1v8)